Fort Lauderdale Commercial Contract Attorneys

 A contract is an agreement between two or more people or entities in which one party agrees to perform a service or provide goods in exchange for money or other goods and services.
 They typically encompass contracts between one business and another, as well as agreements pertaining to employment, leases, wages, loans, employee safety, non-compete violations, business fraud, and more.

 When an entity performs its obligations under a contract, but the other party does not fulfill its responsibilities under the terms of the agreement, a breach has occurred.
-In such an instance, the law allows the non-breaching party to seek a remedy from the breaching party, which is usually money damages in the business context.
+In such an instance, the law allows the non-breaching party to seek a remedy from the breaching party, which is usually monetary damages.

 There is a specific time frame in which legal action can be taken for a breach of contract claim, known as the statute of limitations.
-In Florida, the statute of limitations for a case involving breach of written contract is five years from the date of the breach.
-In a case involving breach of an oral contract, the statute of limitations is four years.
-A commercial contract lawyer in Broward County can make sure to bring a claim within the appropriate time.
+In Florida, the statute of limitations for a case involving the breach of a written contract is five years from the date of the breach.
+In a case involving the breach of an oral contract, the statute of limitations is four years.
+A lawyer can make sure to bring a claim within the appropriate time.

 Commercial contracts govern how your business interacts with employees and other entities.
 These agreements can affect your day-to-day operations as well as any major transitions your business may be going through.
-Based in Fort Lauderdale, the skilled commercial law attorneys at Stok Kon + Braverman can draft or review the terms of your contract to ensure your rights are protected.
+The skilled attorneys at Stok Kon + Braverman can draft or review the terms of your contract to ensure your rights are protected.
 We will take the time to explore the details of your agreement and help you understand what it requires and allows.
-To learn more, call us today at (954) 237-1777 or contact us online for a consultation with a commercial contract attorney in Broward County.
-Our clients come from Hollywood, Fort Lauderdale, and other communities throughout Florida.